tylerlight071/Jump-Man-Game/README.md

 # 🚀 JumpMan - A High-Flying Adventure 🎮

 Welcome to JumpMan, my debut game creation crafted with love using Unity!
-This game is a thrilling 2D platformer that will keep you on your toes as you navigate through its current lineup of 4 exhilarating levels.
-But hold on tight, because this is just the beginning - there's a whole lot more excitement coming your way in future updates! 🌟
+This game is a thrilling 2D platformer that will keep you on your toes as you navigate through its current lineup of 4 exhilarating levels! 🌟

 ## 🎉 Get Started in a Flash! ⚡